RutgersRoboticsResearch/Decepticon-SDK/raspi/README.md

 <h2> Programming the intelligent agent </h2>

 The agent you want to program is located in agent.cpp.
-Guides on how to use the SDK, as well as add your own sensor communication, is located inside slides/pdf provided.
+To input your own sensors, just modify the output from the Arduino program.
+You can get the messages using get_arduino_message() from the Decepticon class.
+See reference.

 <h3> Compile agent program </h3>